MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/getting-started/choosing-msal-dotnet.md

 [Web API project templates](https://github.com/AzureAD/microsoft-identity-web/wiki/web-api-template).

-Here's information on how to run the [msidentity-app-sync-tool](https://github.com/AzureAD/microsoft-identity-web/blob/master/tools/app-provisioning-tool/README.md) which is a command line tool which creates Microsoft identity platform applications in a tenant (Azure AD or Azure AD B2C) and updates the configuration code of your ASP.NET Core applications.
-The tool can also be used to update code from an existing Azure AD/Azure AD B2C application.
+Here's information on how to run the [msidentity-app-sync-tool](https://github.com/AzureAD/microsoft-identity-web/blob/master/tools/app-provisioning-tool/README.md) which is a command line tool which creates Microsoft identity platform applications in a tenant (Microsoft Entra ID or Azure AD B2C) and updates the configuration code of your ASP.NET Core applications.
+The tool can also be used to update code from an existing Microsoft Entra application or Azure AD B2C application.

 It's available on [NuGet](https://www.nuget.org/packages/msidentity-app-sync/).